msutjipt/Face_Verification_with_SiameseCNN/README.md

 ## 5. Pre-Requisites
 You need an IDE for running Python code and a Google Colab account.
 Apart from that all libraries mentioned in the requirements.txt file need to be installed.
-You can do this by typing the following command into you cli.
+You can do this by typing the following command into your command line.
 ```
 pip install -r requirements.txt
 ```